robvanson/akouste/README.md

 You can combine this summary with a [simple example prompt](./Examples/akoustePromptExample.txt) to quickly create a useful first draft prompt.
 There is also an example prompt for an [ABX listening experiment](./Examples/akoustePrompt_ABX_Example.txt) that works when combined with the summary.

-Keep in mind that writing prompts for AI models is not an exact science.
+Keep in mind that writing prompts for LLM models is not an exact science.
 Results can vary depending on the LLM model, its version, and even the account being used.
 In addition, most LLM models produce slightly different results each time they run.
 One common issue is that LLM output may miss empty lines, which can cause problems when converting the markdown to an actual experiment file.

 To make prompt creation easier, *akoúste* can display a **LLM Prompt** button below the markdown editor.
 This button appears when a summary file for LLM prompts is available locally.
 The file must be named [akoustePromptSummary.js](./Examples/akoustePromptSummary.js) and placed either in the same folder as *akoústeCreate.html* or inside an *Examples* subfolder.